Brooklyn, New York

 Hotels Near Brooklyn Cruise Terminal (Red Hook)

 Staying near the Brooklyn Cruise Terminal (Pier 12) requires more strategy than staying near the Manhattan piers.
-Because the port is tucked away in the industrial-chic neighborhood of Red Hook, hotel options in the immediate vicinity are very limited.
+Because the port is tucked away in the industrial-chic neighborhood of Red Hook in Brooklyn, hotel options in the immediate vicinity are very limited.

 To avoid stress on embarkation day, you essentially have three choices: stay in Red Hook for proximity, Downtown Brooklyn for variety, or Lower Manhattan for the classic NYC experience.
 Since public transport to Red Hook is notoriously tricky with luggage, your choice of location determines whether you’ll have a 5-minute walk or a 20-minute taxi ride.